 Then it might be worthwhile considering using an assisted self-publishing service.

 Assisted self-publishing is not at all like signing with a publisher or agent.

 Apart from self-publishing, there is hybrid publishing, vanity publishing, and of course, there is still traditional publishing.

-Each author will make their own choice, but for those who want to get an ebook published with a minimum of fuss, and don’t want to spend days, weeks or months learning how to do everything, there is assisted self-publishing.
+But assisted self-publishing is a viable option for authors who want to publish an ebook with a minimum of fuss and don’t want to spend days, weeks, or months learning how to do everything.

 Before making any decisions, beware and make sure you choose a publisher you can trust.